Variegation: Pathological

 Virus infections may cause patterning to appear on the leaf surface.
 The patterning is often characteristic of the infection.
 Examples are the mosaic viruses, which produce a mosaic-type effect on the leaf surface or the citrus variegation virus (CVV).
-Recently a virus disease, Hosta Virus X (HVX) has been identified that causes mottled leaf coloring in hostas.
+Recently a virus disease, Hosta virus X (HVX) has been identified that causes mottled leaf coloring in hostas.
 At first, diseased plants were propagated and grown for their mottled foliage, at the risk of infecting other healthy hostas.
 While these diseases are usually serious enough that the gardener would not grow affected plants, there are a few affected plants that can survive indefinitely, and are attractive enough to be grown for ornament; e.g. some variegated Abutilon varieties.
 Nutrient deficiency symptoms may cause a temporary or variable yellowing in specific zones on the leaf.
 Iron and magnesium deficiencies are common causes of this.
 Transposable elements can cause colour variegation.

 Defensive masquerade

-It has been suggested that some patterns of leaf variegation may be part of a defensive "masquerade strategy."
+It has been suggested that some patterns of leaf variegation may be part of a "defensive masquerade strategy."
 In this, leaf variegation may appear to a leaf mining insect that the leaf is already infested, and this may reduce parasitization of the leaf by leaf miners.

 Nomenclature

-By convention, the italicised term variegata as the second part of the Latin binomial name, indicates a species found in the wild with variegation (Aloe variegata).
+By convention, the italicised term 'variegata as the second part of the Latin binomial name, indicates a species found in the wild with variegation (Aloe variegata).
 The much more common, non-italicised, inclusion of 'Variegata' as the third element of a name indicates a variegated cultivar of an unvariegated parent (Aucuba japonica 'Variegata').
 However, not all variegated plants have this Latin tag, for instance many cultivars of Pelargonium have some zonal variegation in their leaves.
 Other types of variegation may be indicated, e.g. Daphne odora 'Aureomarginata' has yellow edging on its leaves.

 Usage

-Variegated plants have long been valued by gardeners, as the usually lighter-coloured variegation can 'lift' what would otherwise be blocks of solid green foliage.
+Variegated plants have long been valued by gardeners, as the usually lighter-coloured variegation can give texture or variety to what would otherwise be blocks of solid green foliage.
 Many gardening societies have specialist variegated plants groups, such as the Hardy Plant Society's Variegated Plant Special Interest Group in the UK.
-Several gardening books which deal exclusively with variegated plants are available.

 In 2020, a variegated Rhaphidophora tetrasperma plant sold at auction for US$5,300.
 In June 2021, another variegated Rhaphidophora tetrasperma plant sold at auction for US$19,297.